Nonannet/pelfy/README.md

 - Documentation

 ## Installation
-The package has no additional decencies.
+The package has no additional dependencies.
 It can be installed with pip:

 ```bash
 pip install pelfy